 The Province is reminding farmers who were using groundwater on or before February 29, 2016, for non-domestic purposes such as irrigation and livestock watering, that they are legally required to apply for a water licence by March 1, 2022.

 - Farmers who have applied by the deadline can continue to use groundwater until a decision is made on their application.
-Those continuing to use groundwater without applying for a licence after March 1, 2022 will be committing an offence under the Water Sustainability Act and may be subject to fines and penalties and ordered to stop using water.
+Those continuing to use groundwater without applying for a license after March 1, 2022 will be committing an offence under the Water Sustainability Act and may be subject to fines and penalties and ordered to stop using water.

 - Those who apply after the deadline must apply as a new groundwater user and will lose recognition of their historical date of first use.
 Their new priority date will in most cases be the date of the application.
 A new application can be refused if there is not enough water.

 - New applicants are also required to pay the one-time application fee (minimum $250) and may need to provide evidence to support groundwater availability.
 Water cannot be lawfully diverted, used or stored until a license has been obtained.

 - Applications can be made online at groundwater.gov.bc.ca.
 Anyone who needs help with their water licence application can contact FrontCounter BC at 1-877-855-3222.

 - For more information about what you need to do before you apply and if you need a water licence, visit https://www2.gov.bc.ca/assets/gov/environment/air-land-water/water/gwlicensingqas-2020.pdf

 - Here is a helpful checklist from FrontCounterBC.